Frequently Asked Questions

 Does the museum offer any activities for children?

 The museum’s Education department offers many programs and services for children.
-Visit the Programs & Events section for a complete list of programs and events for children and families.
+Visit the Calendar section for a complete list of programs and events for children and families.

 What kinds of tours are offered at the museum?